 - It wastes valuable time

 The survey mentioned above found that over 84 days are wasted annually on CDs through burning, uploading, and matching patient data.
-And 81% of healthcare organizations have reported that CDs take considerable time to create and manage.
+And 81% of healthcare organizations have reported that CDs take considerable time to visualize and manage.

 With CDs, it takes patients an average of more than three days to get access to their medical imaging reports.
 In an emergency scenario, CDs also hamper immediate doctor access to reports and images.
 Uploading medical images, receiving the CDs, and then planning patient care takes up precious time when CDs are involved.